-The responsibility for adding and dropping any learning experience rests solely with the student.
+The responsibility for adding and dropping any course rests solely with the student.
 CSUMB shall determine and publish the course adjustment periods available to students.
 These periods may vary based on the time of year a course is offered, the format in which a course is offered, or other appropriate variables.
 Course adjustment periods shall be published in each Course Schedule.
 Students may add courses within the course adjustment period with the approval of the instructor.
 Beyond the course adjustment period the student may petition the appropriate instructor to add a course.
 Students may drop courses during the course adjustment period without approval of the instructor.
 During the Late Add/Drop Period, students may drop courses for serious and compelling reasons with the approval of the instructor.
 A 'W' will appear on the student's transcript for courses dropped during or after the Late Add/Drop Period.

-Instructors may give up a student's place in class if the student did not attend or contact the instructor by the second meeting of the course.
+Instructors may give up a student's place in class if the student does not attend or contact the instructor by the second meeting of the course.
+A "UW" will appear on the student's transcript for the course when the instructor drops the student for nonattendance.